CentroEPiaggio/footstep_planner/README.md

 Term2:

-`rosservice call /footstep_place`
+`rosservice call /convex_hull`

-The last service for now just extracts the convex hulls from clusters, and compute the centroids
+The last service extracts the convex hulls from clusters, and compute the centroids